fastlane/fastlane/docs/CodeSigning.md

 ipa(scheme: "Release")
 ```

+This allows you to also support more complex setups, for example if your app supports app extensions or a Watch App.

+Check out the [MindNode Setup](https://github.com/fastlane/examples/blob/master/MindNode/Fastfile) that shows you how to set different provisioning profiles for various targets.

 ### Hacky Solution: Modify the Xcode project
 Using the [update_project_provisioning](https://github.com/KrauseFx/fastlane/blob/master/docs/Actions.md#update_project_provisioning) action you can modify your Xcode project's targets to use a specific provisioning profile.